Graduate College of Education

 - Supporting faculty in pursuit of individual discipline-focused activities as well as interdisciplinary programmatic planning, teaching, and research.

-Financial assistance from the Crumpton, Baxter, Bonham Memorial Scholarship Endowment and the Cahill Scholarship Endowment is available to students enrolled in programs in the Graduate College of Education that lead to teaching, specialist, or service credentials.
+Financial assistance from the Crumpton, Baxter, Bonham Memorial Scholarship Endowment and the Cahill Scholarship Endowment is available to students enrolled in programs in the Graduate College of Education which lead to teaching, specialist, or service credentials.

 The Ed.D. in Educational Leadership is an intensive multidisciplinary three-year program implemented at SF State to accommodate the needs of working professionals and maximize the use of multidisciplinary faculty expertise in the San Francisco Metropolitan Bay Area.
-The Ed.D. in Educational Leadership immerses its students in an exploration of critical challenges that high-level pre K-12 school district and community college educational leaders must grapple with, while providing enriching educational opportunities available only in dynamic urban and transitioning communities.
+The Ed.D. in Educational Leadership immerses its students in an exploration of critical challenges that high-level pre K-12 school district and community college educational leaders must grapple with, while providing enriching educational opportunities that are available only in dynamic urban and transitioning communities.
 The aim of the program is to prepare outstanding educational leaders.

 The Special Education joint doctoral program, which offers the Ph.D., is designed to prepare persons for positions of leadership in special education.
 By combining the complementary resources of San Francisco State University and the University of California, Berkeley, these programs are designed to provide a greater breadth and depth of preparation in the field of education.
 Students completing this degree program are prepared to serve in a variety of roles, including administration, research, and college and university teaching.